- 1 package (8-1/2 ounces) cornbread/muffin mix

 - In a large skillet, saute the green pepper, onion and celery in oil until crisp-tender.
 Stir in hot dogs; saute 3-4 minutes longer or until lightly browned.
 Stir in the chili, brown sugar, garlic powder and chili powder; heat through.
 Stir in 3/4 cup cheese.

-- Bake, uncovered, at 350° for 28-32 minutes or until a toothpick inserted near the center comes out clean.
+- Bake, uncovered, at 350° for 28-32 minutes or until a toothpick inserted in the center comes out clean.
 Let stand for 5 minutes before serving.
 Yield: 6 servings.

 "I hate to make a recipe creater feel bad, but this was awful.
 I kind of knew ahead of time I wouldn't like it, but I thought my husband and 3 boys might.
 Not so much.
 They all just picked at it.
 It tastes exactly as it sounds; hot dogs, a can of chili, and a package of corn bread mix.
 I had high hopes as it was simple, and easy to make, but alas...not a hit for my family."